tomhodemon/cg/Readme.md

 The particle system allows customization of many parameters including:
 - Particle count, size and lifetime
-- Start and end colors for color transitions
+- Start and end colors
 - Spawn radius and spread
 - Movement direction and speed
-- Blending modes for visual effects
+- Blending modes

 Example of physics-based animation used for the train's smoke:
 <div style="display: flex; justify-content: center; gap: 10px;">
     <img src="./assets/animations.train.smoke.png" alt="Train smoke example" width="300"/>
 </div>

 <br>

-The implementation can be found in the `ParticleSystem` class, with the train's smoke configuration in `Train.js`.
-The key methods to examine are `initializeParticleSystem()` for particle setup and `update()` for the physics simulation.
+The implementation can be found in the [`ParticleSystem`](src/effects/ParticleSystem.js) class, with the train's smoke configuration in [`Train.js`](src/worldObjects/Train.js).

 # Lights